luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 .\.wslconfig
 ```
 - Select your choice of text editor to open file
-- If you forgot what was your virtual switch named run this in PowerShell
+- If you forgot what was your virtual switch named run this in PowerShell:
 `Get-VMSwitch -SwitchType External`

 ### Inside text editor

-- Now add to your .wslconfig file text like this
+- Now add to your .wslconfig file text like this:
 ```
 [wsl2]
 networkingMode=bridged